sebastienros/fluid/README.md

 ### Limiting templates recursion

 When invoking `{% include 'sub-template' %}` statements it is possible that some templates create an infinite recursion that could block the server.
-To prevent this the `TemplateContext` class defines a default `DefaultMaxRecursion = 100` that prevents templates from being have a depth greater than `100`.
+To prevent this the `TemplateOptions` class defines a default `MaxRecursion = 100` that prevents templates from being have a depth greater than `100`.
-This can be defined globally with this static member, or on an individual `TemplateContext` instance on its `MaxRecursion` property.

 ### Limiting templates execution

 Template can inadvertently create infinite loop that could block the server by running indefinitely.
-To prevent this the `TemplateContext` class defines a default `DefaultMaxSteps`.
+To prevent this the `TemplateOptions` class defines a default `MaxSteps`.
 By default this value is not set.
-This can be defined globally with this static member, or on an individual `TemplateContext` instance on its `MaxSteps` property.

 <br>